RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/_index.md

 ### AdminService Configuration File

 The `/etc/redhawk/adminserviced.conf` file provides the default configuration for the AdminService; these values should be sufficient for most cases.
 By default, the AdminService uses a Unix socket for remote control, but it has an option for a TCP socket connection.
-The [AdminService Configuration File]({{< relref "manual/appendices/adminservice/adminservice.md" >}}) section describes all the available configuration parameters for the AdminService.
+The [AdminService Configuration File]({{< relref "manual/appendices/adminservice/adminservice.md" >}}) section describes the available configuration parameters for the AdminService.

 To create a new AdminService configuration file and start the service, perform the following commands.
 {{% notice note %}}